Here’s some not-so-breaking news: Legalized sports betting has gone bananas during football season.

 In nearby Indiana, the return of football helped sports betting reach another state record, as sportsbooks combined for $207 million in September handle, topping the previous high of $187 million set in February.
 September’s haul is also a jump from August’s $169 million.

 Ameristar — with partners DraftKings and theScore — paced the industry with just over $95 million in handle, nearly 95% of which came online.
-As a state, Indiana saw 83.4% of wagers placed via betting apps, a relatively low number compared with other states.
+The Hoosier state saw 83.4% of wagers placed via Indiana betting apps, a relatively low number compared with other states.
 Unsurprisingly, football proved the most popular market as bettors wagered $48 million on the sport in September.

 Like seemingly every other state, Iowa enjoyed a boom in regulated wagering with college football and the NFL returning to action.
 In September, sportsbooks in the state accepted more than $72 million in wagers, besting the industry’s previous high of $59.34 million set in November 2019.
 Interestingly, just 69% of bets came via betting apps.